Rajpal02/battle-game/README.md

 ## Node Backend

 Run `node server.js` for a dev server.
-It will run on localhost:3000
+It will run on localhost:3000, run it inside the battle-game folder.

 ## MongoDB